Forklift Truck Driver jobs

 |Responsibilities||Arranging and stacking goods in the correct place.|

-The average salary for a forklift driver can be between £17,000 and £28,000 depending on experience and the company you work for.
+As an operator of a counterbalance forklift, you could find yourself in many different types of workplaces; from constructions sites to ports, warehouses, storage yards and factories.
+There are transport companies all over the country ready to employ counterbalance FLT drivers.
+The average salary for a forklift driver is £21,377 depending on experience and the company you work for.
 In full-time employment you can expect to work up to 48 hours a week.
-Shift work is common in this type of role; this can give you flexibility with days off but also means early starts, and working in the evening and at weekends.
+Shift work is common in this type of role, which can give you flexibility with days off but also means early starts, and working in the evening and at weekends.

 In the UK, there are six approved training companies: Association of Industrial Truck Trainers (AITT), Independent Training Standards Scheme and Register (ITSSR), Lantra Awards, National Plant Operators Registration Scheme, Road Transport Industry Training Board (RTITB), Construction Industry Training Board (CITB).
 Start by looking for a training centre that is close to where you live, then go in or call them about enrolling in the reach FLT training course.
 Before you sign up and pay the fees, make sure this is the career you want to go into and that you’ve gone through any questions you have with the training provider.